Home › FAQ

 If my former spouse was ordered in our divorce to pay certain joint debts that we have and he or she files bankruptcy, will I be safe from having to pay these debts?

-In general, no. Sometimes you can obtain relief against your former spouse in the divorce court.
-This is something you should discuss with your domestic relations attorney and/or bankruptcy attorney before drawing up your divorce papers.
-Most of the time, however, you will have to file bankruptcy too so as to be released from having to pay the joint debts.
+Generally, no. However, there are instances where you may seek relief against your former spouse in divorce court.
+This is a matter that should be discussed with your domestic relations attorney and/or bankruptcy attorney before finalizing your divorce papers.
+In most cases, you may also need to file for bankruptcy to be released from the obligation of paying joint debts.

 How do I know if I should file a bankruptcy?

-• You are getting along by making only the minimum payments allowed on your credit cards.
+• You are only able to make minimum payments on credit cards

-• You have refinanced your home just to pay other creditors.
+• You have refinanced your home to manage other debts

-• You are relying on credit cards to pay for everyday necessities like food.
+• You are relying on credit cards to cover everyday expenses like groceries or utilities

-• Your utilities have been shut off or are in danger of being shut off for nonpayment.
+• Your utilities have been shut off or may be soon due to nonpayment

 I am managing to keep up with my debts but am experiencing great stress in doing so.
 Should I consider bankruptcy?